Henry Bennett Centre patients subjected to overcrowding, degrading treatment - Chief Ombudsman

 Patients at an overcrowded Hamilton mental health facility have been subjected to degrading treatment, including extensive seclusion, according to a scathing report by the Chief Ombudsman.

-Peter Boshier has called on the Waikato District Health Board to address overcrowding and the high use of seclusion and physical restraints at the Henry Rongomau Bennett Centre at Waikato Hospital.
+Peter Boshier has called on the Waikato District Health Board to address overcrowding and the high use of seclusion and physical restraints at the Henry Rongomau Bennett Centre [HRBC] at Waikato Hospital.

+But the DHB said it had opened extra bedrooms to reduce the overcrowding and reviewed seclusion on a daily basis.

+It comes just days after the Herald revealed a roll call of shame at the centre involving murders, suicides or suspected suicides and escape of patients, spanning two decades.

 "I consider there is an urgent need to deal with the issues I have raised," Boshier said after releasing the reports to Parliament on Thursday.